pengzhenghao/pengzhenghao.github.io/_pages/about.md

 **I'm currently on the job market** — if you’re working on the future of embodied AI, let’s talk.

+**Goal:** Physically-grounded, aligned and versatile robots.

+**Method:** A VLM is not naturally a VLA.
+A VLA is not naturally a brain of robot.
+Capacity building for embodied understanding, decision-oriented thinking, and agile yet reasoned action-making.

 ---

 ### Why hire me?